oculus-samples/voicesdk-samples-whisperer/README.md

 Using *Whisperer* reqiures a [Wit.ai](https://wit.ai) account.

-1. Once logged in, on [wit.ai/apps](https://wit.ai/apps), click *New App* and import the [zipped app backup](https://github.com/wit-ai/voicesdk_samples_whisperer/blob/main/Assets/whisperer-wit-app.zip) included in this repo.
+1. Once logged in, on [wit.ai/apps](https://wit.ai/apps), click *New App* and import the [zipped app backup](https://github.com/buck-co/meta-auricle/blob/main/Assets/whisperer-wit-app.zip) included in this repo.

 2. Then find the `Server Access` and `Client Acess Tokens` your app setup under `Managment > Settings`.
 Enter these values in the appropriate fields on the Wit.ai App Config asset in the unity project.

 For more information on setting up an App, check out the [Wit.ai Quickstart](https://wit.ai/docs/quickstart).

-> **Note:** Wit.ai will need to train its model before it's ready to use.
+> **Note:** Wit.ai will need to train it's model before it's ready to use.
 On Wit.ai, the current status of the training is indicated by the dot next to the app name.

 ## How To Play
 *Whisperer's* introduction will help guide you, through narrative instruction and visual prompts, how to interact with objects using your hands and voice.